Skip to main content

 • Build vendor optionality through multi-vendor architecture, portable fine-tuning datasets, and quarterly re-evaluation

-• The AI vendor landscape changes faster than any other technology market — treat vendor selection as an ongoing process, not a one-time decision
+• The AI vendor market changes faster than any other technology market.
+Treat vendor selection as an ongoing process, not a one-time decision

 Turn Strategy Into Action